Iowa flood of 2008: Cultural losses

 The Paramount Theatre, one of the city's premier cultural venues, was flooded up to the first floor.
 The 1928 Wurlitzer theater organ console was found to have floated up onto the stage and the wood of the console said to be a total loss.
 The historic theater had recently completed an extensive restoration project prior to the flood.
 In July 2009, the city indicated that they had selected an architect to direct the reconstruction of the theater.
 While the interior of the building was heavily damaged, the structure of the theater remained relatively sound.

-The African American Cultural Center and Museum took on water up to the first floor, and it remains to be seen how much of its 1,700 exhibits can be salvaged.
+The African American Cultural Center and Museum took on water up to the first floor.
+While some artifacts were damaged, most were saved from the floodwaters.
+The museum reopened in 2009, with renovations being done to the building as of 2023.

 The National Czech & Slovak Museum & Library received water into the first floor area, with the loss of many artifacts and documents.
 The building was moved and elevated.

 The first floor of the main branch of the Cedar Rapids Public Library was filled with floodwater.
 With a collection of books said to be about 290,000, the entire adult section was lost, as was the reference section.
-The children's collection, however, was located on the unflooded second floor.
+The children's collection, however, was located on the second floor, which had no flooding.
 Plans to expand the building and to increase the library levy were shelved.
 On July 3, 2008, the library's director stated that the main branch may not reopen for at least three years, with the possibility open of moving to a new location altogether.
 In the meantime, the library leased additional space at Westdale Mall, where it already operated a branch.
-FEMA would not pay for rebuilding the main branch on the current, flood-prone site, so a property swap was effected with a commercial property owner away from the river; the new owner paid for renovation, and FEMA paid for a new library across the square from the city art museum.
+FEMA would not pay for rebuilding the main branch on the current, flood-prone site, so a property swap was done with a commercial property owner away from the river; the new owner paid for renovation, and FEMA paid for a new library across the square from the city art museum.
 In 2013, the downtown branch of the library was completed by OPN Architects, a regional design firm located in Cedar Rapids.
-The project has received many awards in library design and construction by the American Library Association and American Institute of Architects.
+The project has since received many awards in library design and construction by the American Library Association and the American Institute of Architects.

-The Helen G. Nassif YMCA was badly damaged, with an estimated 7½ feet of water on the first floor.
+The Helen G. Nassif YMCA building was badly damaged, with an estimated 7½ feet of water on the first floor.
 The 65000 sqft downtown facility was built in 2002 for a cost of $8 million.
-Repair progressed quickly, and the facility has reopened..
+The facility has since reopened.

-The Mother Mosque of America, the oldest building in the United States built specifically for use as a mosque, had its basement flooded, ruining a century's worth of documents and artifacts..
+The Mother Mosque of America, the oldest building in the United States built specifically for use as a mosque, had its basement flooded, ruining a century's worth of documents and artifacts.

 Theatre Cedar Rapids' basement, stage, and a large part of the auditorium was flooded.
-The Wurlitzer organ was heavily damaged and was rebuilt out of state; it is currently undergoing final installation before it is returned to use.
-The theatre was able to return to its downtown location in February 2009 after a massive rebuilding and remodeling effort.
+The Wurlitzer organ was heavily damaged and was rebuilt out of state; it has since been restored.
+The theatre was able to return to its downtown location in February 2009.